 Most recently, she produced the Better Work, Better Life celebration, honoring the one hundred non-profit organizations that met AWP’s campaign challenge to adopt paid leave and/or formal flexibility policies.
 The event was meant to be fun and festive, a gracious celebration that publicly marked a significant milestone and moved people to further action.

 Hillary crafted a dynamic and cohesive event experience, from concept to execution.
 She designed a series of interlocking wall graphics that set the celebratory tone, expressed key messages, and positioned each organization’s success as a part of the collective movement.
 She carried the graphic theme through to collateral elements, including a compact, elegant brochure and custom-fabricated LED-centerpieces that created a sense of intimacy and magic.

 To engage guests as participants rather than observers, she designed two interactive elements: a participatory celebration wall with teen activators and a surprise poetry flash mob, with live beat boxing.
 Art and poetry and the fight for justice came together in a rousing original piece that brought people to their feet.

 The vibe?
 Inspiring, dynamic, purposeful, and inviting.
 Participants described it as “powerful, “extraordinary,” “reverberating in my head and my heart,” “joyous” and “riveting.”

-For the next day’s convening on gender equity, Hillary helped shape the narrative for the day-long event, designed all graphics, produced a 4-min video and created an original tool to help participants visualize and map their own path for change.
+For the next day’s convening on gender equity, Hillary helped shape the narrative for the day-long event and designed all event collateral, including a video and a “map for change” to help participants visualize and map their own path for change.